-(formerly ATH-027) This course is an introduction to fundamentals, techniques and procedures of intercollegiate football with a focus on offensive philosophies.
-Skill area such as blocking, catching, passing, and route running.
+This course is an introduction to fundamentals, techniques and procedures of intercollegiate football with a focus on offensive philosophies.
+Skill area such as blocking, catching, passing, and route running will be covered.
 May be repeated three times.
 SC

 KNICA-028 Defensive Football Skills and Conditioning